When Is the Best Time to Buy Delta Flight Miles?

 Buying Miles to Get to a Free Ticket

-The most common situation in which it makes sense to buy Delta SkyMiles is when you need to book a flight very soon and you're only missing a small amount of miles required for an award ticket.
+The most common situation in which it makes sense to buy Delta SkyMiles is when you need to book an award flight very soon and you're only missing a small number of miles required for an award ticket.

 For example, imagine you're trying to fly from Boston to San Francisco and you already have 33,000 miles.
 You see a ticket available for 35,000 miles - or $401.
 You can either purchase the ticket without your miles or spend $70 to buy the remaining 2,000 miles.